Privacy Policy

 1. Contact Data: This is information such as your name, email address which we collect when you sign up for our events, contact us by email, subscribe to any of our newsletters, use our services or provide such information through our surveys.

-2. Profile Data: This is information such as the organisation you work for, your job title and role, and your area of expertise which we collect when you sign-up to use any of our services.
+2. Profile Data: This is information such as the organisation you work for, your job title and role, and your area of expertise which we collect when you sign-up to use any of our services or apply for job opportunities.

 3. Financial data: such as payment related/ billing information.

-4. Video images/photographs/audio: in connection with the trainings we provide as well as remote meetings.
+4. Video images/photographs/audio: in connection with the trainings we provide, events we host and remote meetings we hold.

 5. Location data: This is information such as your country of residence or the country in which you work which we may collect when you register for our events, respond to a tender opportunity, or apply for job opportunities.